Woutitit/woutitit.github.io/workflow-and-productivity.md

 Really, have a template setup for basic stuff but don't bother too much trying to color code stuff or try to name stuff or try to bus and route perfectly, it gets in the way of creating.
 On top of that whenever everything is not so complicated routes it"s easy to still make changes that are bound to happen either way when creating.
 Same with naming coloring.

 Also, leave stuff in one pattern.
 First of all it's nice to audition your music without drums and FX but also, because of the ghost notes you can immediately see chords and rhythm of your other harmony stuff that you have in your song so you don't always have to context switch or like have to put shit down on feel.
 Like even though many of those YT tutorials have stuff seperate; maybe when you send to mix/mastering or at the end or for showcase purposes but really when creating, have stuff in a single pattern despitewhat many people say about being clean and shit, it really hinders you.

-## Make MIDI presets
-Just like with samples, make MIDI presets of a certain chord progression or a certain lick or both together so that you can easily drag and drop the pattern in a project if you need it.
-Again, this lowers the barrier to entry as you don't got to go into your "commonities" document or analysis documents to find out how a certain "cliché" or cool thing is done.
-No, you simply drag and drop it in and you play with it.

-This is also handy as you can still choose the instrumentation for that MIDI and you can also ajdust to your taste and the song.

-So yeah, do this for some cliché chord progressions (with licks together over it and then another with both apart?
-If needed!) and just some cool sounding stuff that you've maybe done whilst working on a project.
-You can also do this for drum patterns though you have to see and hope the VSTS used will kind of use same sounds for the pattern so you'd want to try and use same DRUM patterns.

 ## Play to your strengths
 Creating an actual song (or at least intended) is like playing a competitive soccer game.
 You play the best you can and put all the stuff from training into practice.
 It's the same when creating an actual song.
 If throughout the whole song you've got to figure everything out, you'll probably get demotivated since everything requires so much thinking and research.